buildbot/buildbot/www/guanlecoja/README.md

 In order to make this promise, Guanlecoja needs to make some decision for you.
 This is why it defines the languages and framework you use, and the organization of your project.

-Guanlecoja best practices are well descibed in https://medium.com/@dickeyxxx/266c1a4a6917
+Guanlecoja best practices are well described in https://medium.com/@dickeyxxx/266c1a4a6917

 ### yo